onc-healthit/api-resource-guide/docs/g10-criterion.md

 *Additional Clarifications to the (g)(10) CCG:*

-- We expect implementers of § 170.315(g)(10)-certified Health IT Modules to have the capability of revoking refresh tokens where appropriate.
+- ONC expects implementers of § 170.315(g)(10)-certified Health IT Modules to have the capability of revoking refresh tokens where appropriate.
-- Neither § 170.315(g)(10) nor applicable API Condition and Maintenance of Certification requirements require restricting discretion of implementers (health care providers, clinician practices, hospitals, etc.) to set the length of refresh tokens for users of the API including patients and health care providers to align with their institutional policies.
+- Neither § 170.315(g)(10) nor applicable API Condition and Maintenance of Certification requirements require restricting discretion of implementers (healthcare providers, clinician practices, hospitals, etc.) to set the length of refresh tokens for users of the API including patients and healthcare providers to align with their institutional policies.
-- Implementers of § 170.315(g)(10)-certified Health IT Modules are not prohibited from implementing their § 170.315(g)(10)-certified Health IT Modules in accordance with their organizational security policies and posture, including by instituting policies for reauthentication and re-authorization (e.g., health care providers and/or patients could always be required to re-authenticate and re-authorize after a set number of refresh tokens have been issued).
+- Implementers of § 170.315(g)(10)-certified Health IT Modules are not prohibited from implementing their § 170.315(g)(10)-certified Health IT Modules in accordance with their organizational security policies and posture, including by instituting policies for reauthentication and re-authorization (e.g., healthcare providers and/or patients could always be required to re-authenticate and re-authorize after a set number of refresh tokens have been issued).
 - Patients are not prohibited from changing the length of refresh tokens to the degree this option is available to them.
 - Implementers of § 170.315(g)(10)-certified Health IT Modules should be mindful of <a target = "_blank" href = "https://www.ecfr.gov/cgi-bin/text-idx?SID=034c12732e5cb9328303ecdf94ecde87&mc=true&tpl=/ecfrbrowse/Title45/45cfr171_main_02.tpl">information blocking provisions</a> applicable to them and that requiring patients to reauthenticate and re-authorize at a high frequency could inhibit patient access and implicate information blocking.